Why choose George Brown College for Apprenticeship Programs:

 Each apprenticeship program is personal with plenty of individual attention from excellent instructors.
 Our faculty is comprised of working professionals who are still actively involved in their industries.
 They are celebrated chefs, Red Seal Qualified tradespeople, and professional engineers.
 They know what it takes to work in their fields, and they make sure our students know it too.

 George Brown College is built right into the city of Toronto, Canada’s largest city and perhaps the most diverse city in the world.
 It is the epicenter of nearly every major industry in Canada and one of the most important economic hubs in North America.
 As such, the city becomes a living lab for our students.

 We are committed to giving students an education that teaches them the real-world skills that employers are looking for.
 How do we know what they want?
 We ask them.
 The curriculum for our apprenticeship programs is developed with important input from our partners in industry– the very people who hire our graduates.

 Our apprenticeship programs combine hands-on learning in school with on-the-job training in the workplace – so you can earn while you learn.
 If you are a Secondary School student, you can get started now through the Accelerated Ontario Youth Apprenticeship Program (OYAP) , by applying through your high school.

 1. Employer Research, Northstar Research Partners, July 2008

-2. Key Performance Indicators Graduate Survey, CCI Research Inc. for the Ontario Ministry of Training, Colleges and Universities, April 14, 2010
+2. Key Performance Indicators Graduate Survey, CCI Research Inc. for the Ontario Ministry of Colleges and Universities, April 14, 2010